-Mon-Fri 8.00am to 5.00pm, except on 12 August when 12 noon is the cut-off time for lodgement.
+Mon-Fri 8.00am to 5.00pm, except on 1 August when 12 noon is the cut-off time for lodgement.

-- All nomination documents must be submitted at the same time, i.e. nomination paper, candidate profile statement, evidence of NZ citizenship, photo, and nomination deposit.
+- All nomination documents must be submitted at the same time, ie nomination paper, candidate profile statement, evidence of NZ citizenship, photo, and nomination deposit.
 A nomination will not be accepted if any components are missing - Nomination papers for the Greater Wellington Regional Council elections must be lodged at the GWRC office, 100 Cuba Street, Te Aro, Wellington.
-These nomination papers cannot be lodged with Wellington City Council. - Nomination papers for the Hutt Mana Charitable Trust must be lodged with the Hutt City Council office, 30 Laings Road, Lower Hutt.
 These nomination papers cannot be lodged with Wellington City Council.